bbc/bug/docs/pages/installation/upgrading.md

 That's it - your BUG instance is up to date.

-## Running a Specific verion of bug
+## Running a Specific version of bug

 In you're `docker-compose.yml` file adjust the image line to reflect the specific version you wish to run rather than the default `latest`.
 See the snippet below.